KazuPay/kazucoin-core/doc/build-osx.md

 -------

 Kazucoin Core is now available at `./src/kazucoind` & `./src/kazucoin-cli` & `./src/kazucoin-tx`

+However, you should just use the .dmg file that was previously built in your kazucoin-core/ folder.

 Before running, it's recommended that you create an RPC configuration file.